DarkModZOFW/Nexocube-Injector-1.3/README.md

-# I'm releasing my Black Ops II Injector (English)
+# I'm releasing Nexocube/Rmabo6Glaz Black Ops II Injector (English)

 Don't abuse it online, it's already ruined. have fun in custom games with your friends.